Flute Lessons with Caroline

 #1 - DEVELOP LIFE SKILLS

 I believe that it is essential that young people develop positive life skills such as dedication, holding themselves accountable, learning how to handle stress, managing their work loads, and how to be a good human.
 Establishing these values with my students is my ultimate goal.
 These life skills are learned through the process of becoming a great flute player.
 Students in the Fitz Flute Studio will play at a high level as well as have skills to make them successful adults.

 #2- TEACH TO BE A WHOLE MUSICIAN

 In flute lessons, we will learn more than just how to play flute.
 The student will have a grasp of music theory, music history, and learn skills on HOW to practice so they can be their own teacher at home.
-Students will become problem solvers and will become independent musicians and individuals.
-I analyze how the student has practiced a difficult passage at home and we problem solve together to find a better way that works for them.
+Students will become problem solvers and become independent musicians and individuals.
+In lessons, we analyze how the student has practiced a difficult passage at home and problem solve together to find a better way that works for them.
 I believe in giving students the tools they need to help themselves rather than me simply telling them what to do.

 #3- DO WORK YOU CAN BE PROUD OF

 Students that are held at a high standard from the beginning can only be successful.
 Students need to have pride in their playing, their studio, and themselves.
 Students must always strive to the best of the abilities and never just settle for good enough.
-Students go above and beyond by learning music outside of band class and participating in Christmas Flute Choir and Spring Flute Studio Recitals.
+Students go above and beyond by learning music outside of band class and participating in studio events.